ibm-cloud-docs/vpc/vpn-create.md

    * **VPN gateway name** - Enter a name for the VPN gateway, such as `my-vpn-gateway`.
    * **Resource group** - Select a resource group for the VPN gateway.
    * **Tags** - Optionally, add tags to identify this VPN gateway.
+   * **Access management tags** - Optionally, add access management tags to resources to help organize access control relationships.
+The only supported format for access management tags is `key:value`.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
    * **Region** - Shows the region where the VPC is located and where the VPN gateway will be provisioned.
    * **Virtual Private Cloud** - Select the VPC for the VPN gateway.
    * **Subnet** - Select the subnet in which to create the VPN gateway.
 See [Planning considerations](/docs/vpc?topic=vpc-vpn-create-gateway#planning-considerations-vpn) for important subnet information.